garrettwong/gcp-logging-tests/README.md

 ## Getting Started

+### Prerequisites

+* A Google Cloud Project with an associated Billing Account
+* The default role of roles/owner will work.
+If you do not have owner, you will need the following roles (`roles/compute.admin, roles/storage.admin, roles/resourcemanager.projectIamAdmin`) for:
+  * Create GCE VMs
+  * Create GCS Buckets
+  * Create Firewall Rules
+  * Update Subnet Configurations
+  * Set IAM Policy

 ### Local

+1. Create a Service Account with the IAM Roles (`roles/compute.admin, roles/storage.admin, roles/resourcemanager.projectIamAdmin, roles/iam.securityReviewer, roles/viewer`)
-1. Download a Service Account Key JSON file from GCP (assume its called `sa-key.json`).
+2. Download a Service Account Key JSON file from GCP (assume its called `sa-key.json`).
-2. Set an env var, `export GOOGLE_APPLICATION_CREDENTIALS=sa-key.json`
+3. Set an env var, `export GOOGLE_APPLICATION_CREDENTIALS=sa-key.json`

 ### Github Actions